rogelioamancisidor/cmmd/README.md

 # Discriminative Multimodal Learning via Conditional Priors in Generative Models
-Code for the framework in **Discriminative Multimodal Learning via Conditional Priors in Generative Models** ([paper](https://arxiv.org/abs/1904.11376)).
+Code for the framework in **Discriminative Multimodal Learning via Conditional Priors in Generative Models** ([paper](https://arxiv.org/abs/2110.04616)).

 If you use this code in your research, please cite:

-	@article{mancisidor2020deep,
-  		title={Deep generative models for reject inference in credit scoring},
+	@article{mancisidor2021deep,
+  		title={Discriminative Multimodal Learning via Conditional Priors in Generative Models},
-		author={Mancisidor, Rogelio A and Kampffmeyer, Michael and Aas, Kjersti and Jenssen, Robert}, journal={Knowledge-Based Systems},
+		author={Mancisidor, Rogelio A and Kampffmeyer, Michael and Aas, Kjersti and Jenssen, Robert}, journal={arXiv preprint arXiv:2110.04616},
-		volume={196},
-		pages={105758},
-		year={2020},
-		publisher={Elsevier}
+		year={2021},
 	}

 ## Requirements
-The code for CMMD in the paper is developed in Theano.
+The code for CMMD is developed in Theano.
 We suggest to run the code using `Docker`.
-Run the command `docker pull rogelioandrade/theano_setup:v4` to pull an image with all dependencies into your local machine or to run the code in a cluster.
+Run the command `docker pull rogelioandrade/theano_setup:v4` to pull an image with all dependencies into your local machine or to run the code in a cloud cluster.

-Run `mkdir output data`, so the structure of the project look like this:
+Run `mkdir output data` to get a structure for the project like this:

 ```
 cmmd